ChristK/IMPACTncd_Engl/README.md

 ## Overview

-A simulation consists of *null* and *alternative* scenarios (or hypotheses).
-Alternative scenarios typically comprise populations with *improved* risk factors, e.g. after some future health programme, 20% of the population show
+A simulation consists of *baseline* and *what-if* policy scenarios (or hypotheses).
+Policy scenarios typically comprise populations with *improved* risk factors, e.g. after some future health policy, 20% of the population show

 - improved body mass index (BMI), blood pressure, or cholesterol level (each by 20%).
 - increased fruit and vegetable intake (by 20%).